 - 85% of domestic violence victims are women.

 - Historically, females have been most often victimized by someone they knew.

 - Females who are 20-24 years of age are at the greatest risk of nonfatal intimate partner violence.

 - Most cases of domestic violence are never reported to the police.

-Molly Maid of Odessa and Midland Texas Franchise Owners Kim and Marshall Patton were recognized as our company’s 2010 “Ms. Molly Making a Difference” award winners due to their fund-raising efforts to support Safe Place of the Permian Basin sponsored the second annual Concert of Hope to benefit their local shelter, Safe Place contributed to the Dime-ond Level campaign, collected almost $2,000 in financial donations from customers and presented a check for $3,390 to their shelter.
+Molly Maid of Odessa and Midland Texas Franchise Owners Kim and Marshall Patton were recognized as our company’s 2010 “Ms. Molly Making a Difference” award winners due to their fund-raising efforts to support Safe Place of the Permian Basin sponsored the second annual Concert of Hope Link opens in a new tab to benefit their local shelter, Safe Place contributed to the Dime-ond Level campaign, collected almost $2,000 in financial donations from customers and presented a check for $3,390 to their shelter.

 When the Pattons purchased their business in 2005, they got involved with the Ms. Molly Foundation right away.

 “We wanted to join the system’s support of this important cause and it really felt important to us,” said Marshall Patton.

 Two years ago, the business owners approached a local choir and created the Concert of Hope – a free event to involve the community.
 Attendees make contributions to the shelter and learn about its work.